-The Council consists of an Executive and a General Council.
-The Executive is comprised of five members that include:
+The Student Council consists of an Executive and a General Council.
+The Executive is comprised of the following members:

 - President

 - Vice President

 - Secretary

 - Treasurer

-- Classroom Representatives
+- Communications

 The Student Council meets regularly to plan fund raising activities and recreational events for the School and to consider student related projects.
 It is responsible for: